Wireless Access Deployment Overview

 Use a configuration wizard in NPS to add wireless access points as RADIUS clients, and to create the network policies that NPS uses when processing connection requests.
 When using the wizard to create the network policies, specify PEAP as the EAP type, and the wireless users security group that was created in the second stage.

 Use client computers to connect to the network.

 For domain member computers that can log on to the wired LAN, the necessary wireless configuration settings are automatically applied when Group Policy is refreshed.
-If you have enabled the setting in Wireless Network (IEEE 802.11) Policies to connect automatically when the computer is within broadcast range of the wireless network, your wireless, domain-joined computers will then automatically attempt to connect to the wireless LAN.
+If you have enabled the setting in Wireless Network (IEEE 802.11) Policies to connect automatically when the computer is within broadcast range of the wireless network, your wireless, domain-joined computers will automatically attempt to connect.
 To connect to the wireless network, users need only supply their domain user name and password credentials when prompted by Windows.